Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Stable McClure-Smith Operad

 and, recalling what was said in Remark~\ref{rmk:cochainEZ}, an element of $\mathpzc{Z}_{\text{st}}^\dagger(n)$ in degree $d$ is a sequence $(\alpha_0,\alpha_1,\alpha_2,\dots)$ where $\alpha_0$ is a degree $d$ cochain operation $\text{C}^\bullet(-)^{\otimes n} \to \text{C}^\bullet(-)$, $\alpha_1$ is a degree $d-n+1$ cochain operation $\text{C}^\bullet(-)^{\otimes n} \to \text{C}^\bullet(-)$ such that $\Psi(\alpha_1) = \alpha_0$, and so on.

-\subsection{The Stable McClure-Smith Operad}
+\section{The Stable McClure-Smith Operad}

 In this section, as we did for the Eilenberg-Zilber operad, we stabilize the McClure-Smith operad, as always in both a chain form and a cochain form.
 First, we need to recall the definition of the McClure-Smith operad.
 This operad was used by McClure and Smith in~\cite{McClureSmith}, and is also discussed in~\cite{BergerFresse}, where it is called the surjection operad.
-In~\cite{McClureSmith}, it is shown that this operad is an $\mathbb{E}_\infty$ operad, so that the stabilization in this section will constitute our first stabilization of an $\mathbb{E}_\infty$ operad. \\
+In~\cite{McClureSmith}, Theorem 2.15 and Remark 2.16(a) demonstrate that this operad is an $\mathbb{E}_\infty$ operad, so that the stabilization in this section will constitute our first stabilization of an $\mathbb{E}_\infty$ operad. \\